andrewjosephlehmann/AS5047U/README.md

-# AS5047P - Arduino Library
+# ASX047U - Arduino Library

 ![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/jonas-merkle/AS5047P/Arduino-Library-CI.yml?branch=master&label=build%20master) ![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/jonas-merkle/AS5047P/Arduino-Library-CI.yml?branch=develop&label=build%20develop) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/jonas-merkle/AS5047P) ![GitHub](https://img.shields.io/github/license/jonas-merkle/AS5047P) ![GitHub issues](https://img.shields.io/github/issues/jonas-merkle/AS5047P) ![GitHub pull requests](https://img.shields.io/github/issues-pr/jonas-merkle/AS5047P) ![Maintenance](https://img.shields.io/maintenance/yes/2025)

 ## Overview

-The **AS5047P Arduino Library** provides an easy way to interface with the AS5047P high-resolution rotary position sensor, as well as several other sensors from the AS5x47 series.
+The **AS5X47U Arduino Library** provides an easy way to interface with the AS5047P high-resolution rotary position sensor, as well as several other sensors from the AS5x47 series.
 This library supports reading the angular position and other diagnostic information using SPI communication, and is designed to work with a variety of microcontrollers, including Arduino, Adafruit Feather, and Teensy boards.

 The AS5047P sensor provides high-resolution rotary position sensing with a 14-bit resolution, making it ideal for applications that require accurate angular measurements, such as robotics, motor control, and industrial automation.

 ## Features

-- Support for multiple sensor models: AS5047P, AS5047D, AS5147, AS5147P, and AS5247.
+- Support for multiple sensor models: AS5047U, AS5147U, and AS5247U.
 - Easy-to-use interface for reading angular position.
 - SPI communication for reliable data transmission.
-- Example sketches to help get started quickly.
-- Compatibility with Arduino, Adafruit Feather, Teensy, and other boards.

 ## Contents

 - [AS5047U - Arduino Library](#as5047p---arduino-library)